WHAT TO EXPECT?

 DURING THE APPOINTMENT

-No anaesthetic is needed, as the procedure is very quick and virtually painless.
-One of the INFANTTS breastfeeding team will hold your baby whilst the procedure is performed.
-They will hold your baby’s mouth open and lift up their tongue.
-Round-ended scissors will be used to make a small cut in the tongue-tie and then divide the tissue.
-A small piece of gauze will be used on the area to stop the small amount of blood.
-Baby will be given to mum for feeding immediately following the procedure.
+No anaesthetic is needed as the procedure is quick and nearly painless.
+An INFANTTS breastfeeding team member will hold your baby’s mouth open and lift their tongue.
+Round-ended scissors will make a small cut to divide the tongue-tie, with gauze used to stop any minor bleeding.
+Your baby will be returned to you for feeding right after.

 AFTER TONGUE-TIE DIVISION